opea-project/GenAIExamples/comps/retrievers/langchain/README.md

 Overall, this microservice provides robust backend support for applications requiring efficient similarity searches, playing a vital role in scenarios such as recommendation systems, information retrieval, or any other context where precise measurement of document similarity is crucial.

-## Retriever Microservice with Redis
+# Retriever Microservice with Redis

 For details, please refer to this [readme](redis/README.md)

-## Retriever Microservice with Milvus
+# Retriever Microservice with Milvus

 For details, please refer to this [readme](milvus/README.md)

-## Retriever Microservice with PGVector
+# Retriever Microservice with PGVector

 For details, please refer to this [readme](pgvector/README.md)

+# Retriever Microservice with VDMS

+For details, please refer to this [readme](vdms/README.md)